DiegoHuesos/JAVA2/README.md

 # JAVA2
-This is  my repository with all the stuff from the subject "Estructura de datos" (ITAM).
+This is  my repository with all the stuff from the class "Estructura de datos" (Abstract Data Type), ITAM.